w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 Here is an example snapshot that shows how to lookup the corresponding account address of the account index 1988 on
 [Westend network (Polkadot Test Network)](../maintain/maintain-networks.md#westend-test-network), using Polkadot-JS Apps UI.
-The output shows the account address, its deposit amount and a boolean flag which indicates whether this is claimed permanently.
+The output shows the account address, deposit amount, and a boolean flag indicating whether this is claimed permanently.

 ![query account index](../assets/accounts/query-index.png)

-To register an index, submit a `claim` extrinsic to the `indices` pallet.
+Submit a `claim` extrinsic to the `indices` pallet to register an index.
 The easiest way to do this is via Polkadot-JS UI through the _Developer -> Extrinsics_ menu:

 ![Indices extrinsics](../assets/accounts/index.png)